 Did I lose you?
 Let me explain.

-The very foundation of my simple life is my faith in God.
+The very foundation of my simple life is a faith in God.
 From there, I started the building process.
 For some of my ‘supplies’ and ‘tools’, I use two verses.
 1) 2 Peter 1: 5-7, and 2) Galatians 5: 22.

 Peter was an apostle.
 In the first verse, Peter tells us we need to make every effort to add to our faith several things – goodness, knowledge, self-control, perseverance, godliness, mutual affection and love.